The Longest Five Minutes

 - 100 % negative mentions

-Reviewers feel that the game lacks meaningful character development, suggesting that the inclusion of mid-bosses or more substantial character arcs would enhance the overall experience and make battles feel more rewarding.
+Reviewers express a desire for more character development in the game, suggesting that the inclusion of mid-bosses or deeper character arcs would enhance the overall experience and make battles feel more rewarding.

 “It would have been nice if the game had a mid-boss or some sort of character development that made battles more rewarding.”